What You'll Learn

 “You’re not going to see progress every single time your child has a therapy appointment,” says Stephanie Lee, PsyD, head of the ADHD and Behavior Disorders Center at the Child Mind Institute.
 “But I think if the trend is not moving in the right direction, it’s definitely worth a revisit of your goals, or revisit of the frequency and dosage of treatment, the style of treatment, to make sure that you really are getting your child’s needs met.”

 “Sometimes a parent is thinking, ‘I don’t know what my kid’s getting out of this,’ or, ‘I don’t know if I, as a parent, am learning a lot.
-Are we done?’ ” says Rachel Busman, PsyD, the director of the Anxiety Disorders Center at the Child Mind Institute.
+Are we done?’ ” says Rachel Busman, PsyD, a clinical psychologist.
 “When that happens, you should definitely talk to your clinician.”